Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

 To rationalize the efficiency of the heat engine, it is essential to quantify $Q_2$, so the entropy change must be well measured.
 The transition from the local exciton to the CT state turns out to be essential.
+There are two ways to estimate the entropy.
+One is following the classical statistical physics, suggested by B. A. Gregg \cite{Entropy1}.
 Let us now assume the coherent size of CT state is $N$ molecules, and the electron and hole are dispersive in this region.
-Both of them are completely entangled to form an entangled state.
+Both of them are completely entangled to form an coherent state.
 As the local exciton is singlet, the (coherent) CT state must be singlet as well.
-If we further assume the singlet exciton, the electron and the hole are respectively distributed on $N$ molecules with equal probabilities, the entropy of a singlet exciton $S_{\rm S}$ should equal to $k_{\rm B}\ln N$ and the entropy of a CT state $S_{\rm CT}$ should be twice of it.
-The entanglement entropy that is quenched during the CT-state dissociation thus equals to $k_{\rm B}\ln N$.
+If we further assume that once thermalized, the singlet exciton, the electron and the hole are respectively distributed on $N$ molecules with equal probabilities, the entropy of a singlet exciton $S_{\rm SE}$ should equal to $k_{\rm B}\ln N$ and the entropy of a CT state $S_{\rm CT}$ should be twice of it.
+The entanglement entropy that is quenched during the CT-state dissociation should thus be close to $k_{\rm B}\ln N$.
 Imagine a coherent sphere for the excitons with the radius being 10 molecules \cite{10m}, so $N$ should roughly equal to 4200.
 At room temperature, we thus obtain $Q_2=T\Delta S\simeq 217{\rm meV}$, which could be regarded as the heat rejection in the photo-electric conversion process.
+By this way of estimation of entropy, how to deal with the decoherence and thermalization is the central problem.
+The other way to estimate the entropy is to directly compute the entanglement entropy between electron and hole in a dynamic manner.
 In our previous work, we have calculated the ultrafast long-range charge transfer process taking the intermolecular vibrations into account.
-Therein, the entanglement entropy in a three-dimensional case is estimated to be 210meV, very similar with the present estimation \cite{Yao16}.
+Therein, the entanglement entropy in a three-dimensional case is estimated to be 210meV \cite{Yao16}.
+This way of estimation allows us to deal with either coherent or incoherent dynamics in a unified framework.
 In addition, we believe the ultrahigh open-circuit voltage loss in organic photovoltaic devices may stem from this effect \cite{Voc1,Voc2}.